arskom/spyne/doc/source/tutorial/usermanager.rst

 ^^^^^^^^^^^^

 This tutorial walks you through most of what you need to know to expose your services.
-You can read the SQLAlchemy & Rpclib integration tutorial if you plan to expose your database application using rpclib.
+You can read the :ref:`tutorial-sqlalchemy` tutorial if you plan to expose your database application using rpclib.
 Otherwise, you should refer to the rest of the documentation or the mailing list if you have further questions.